-The NSP's fund utilization is tracked on the Subcontractor Status report on a monthly basis.
-As the fiscal year comes to an end, the Finance and Contract departments coordinate with NSPs to pull reported lapse funding and give it to others who are overproducing in the same program and/or OCA.
+Each NSP's fund utilization is tracked in Carisk.
+As the fiscal year comes to an end, the Finance and Contract departments coordinate with NSPs to pull reported lapse funding and redistribute it to other NSPs who are overproducing in the same program and/or OCA.

 The CFBHN CQI department contributes to the validation process by reviewing back-up documentation maintained by NSPs.
-A random sample of the data entered into the data system is selected for review during a monitoring visit.
-The statistically-significant size of the sample is determined by the volume of the agency's services delivered during the prior fiscal year.
-During the monitoring review, if a service validation discrepancy is noted, the number of items looked at as part the review may be increased.
+A sample of the data entered into the data system is selected for review during a monitoring visit.
+The statistically-significant size of the validation sample is determined by the volume of the agency's services available for review.
+During the monitoring, if a service validation discrepancy is noted, the number of items looked at as part the review may be increased.
 NSPs are required to back out, or return payment on, data that cannot be validated.

-Reports produced by the CFBHN IT department include demographic information, the number of individuals served by programs, outcomes, attainment of performance measures, and dollars utilized.
+Reports produced by Carisk include demographic information, the number of individuals served by programs, outcomes, attainment of performance measures, and dollars utilized.
 The data forms the basis of the monthly Benchmark Reports.
 A help desk ticket system is in place to allow NSPs to request assistance in resolving data errors.

 Program Managers working within CFBHN's NDCS department work closely with NSPs to validate the quality and accuracy of the data submitted to the Network.
-In FY 21-22, as a result of a finding of the DCF Contract Oversight Unit (COU), Program Managers will implement a formal process to monitor and document the data validation that they complete with each NSP.
+In accordance with contract requirements, Managers of the FACT, FIT, CAT, Prevention, and Central Receiving System (CRS) programs complete a formal process to monitor and document the data validation that they complete with each NSP.
 This includes program service data, and the data utilized by NSPs on self-report measures.
-Steps to be taken, and the timeline for each task, are listed below: